Obesity is a metabolic disorder consisting of a body overweight caused by accumulation of fatty tissue.

 More information about how to apply this method in " The ideal weight" of the above listing.

-- Nervous causes : Anxiety or stress produces an impelling need of ingesting food above over our real caloric needs.
+- Anxiety for food: Stress or anxiety produces a convulsive need to ingest food above our caloric needs.

-- Endocrine disorders: Certain endocrine diseases, such as alterations of the thyroid, can trigger or promote obesity.
+- Endocrine disorders: Certain endocrine diseases, such as thyroid disorders, for example, can trigger or promote obesity.

 Consequencies of obesity